 BuzzFeed cutting jobs, top editors leaving news division

-BuzzFeed is reorienting its news division as the digital media company strives to increase its profitability
+BuzzFeed is shrinking and shifting the focus of its Pulitzer prize-winning news division

-BuzzFeed is reorienting and shrinking its news division as the digital media company best known for its lighthearted lists and quizzes strives to increase its profitability.
+BuzzFeed is shrinking and shifting the focus of its Pulitzer prize-winning news division as the digital media company, best known for its lighthearted lists and quizzes, strives to increase its profitability.

 The New York-based company is offering voluntary buyouts in its high-profile, 100-person newsroom and some top editors are leaving.
 They include Mark Schoofs, the editor in chief of BuzzFeed News, and deputy editor in chief Tom Namako, who announced a move to NBC News Digital on Tuesday.
 Ariel Kaminer, the executive editor for investigations, is also leaving.